MSc Projects

 You should also make arrangements to show your work to your supervisor.
 This deliverable is mandatory and failure to submit will result in an academic alert.

-Final report
+Final dissertation

-The final report is extremely important!
+The final dissertation is extremely important!

-Reports should be understandable to any CS staff – not all markers will be specialists in all fields.
+Dissertations should be understandable to any CS staff – not all markers will be specialists in all fields.
 Sending a draft to your supervisor for comments is very important and the more time you leave for this, the better the result is likely to be.

-See also: MSc project report guidance.
+See also: MSc project dissertation guidance.

 Submission

-• other people’s code, such as libraries
+- other people’s code, such as libraries

-• copies of repositories (provide a link to the repository instead)
+- copies of repositories (provide a link to the repository instead)

-• python or javascript module trees
+- python or javascript module trees

-• machine learning datasets (especially not sensitive ones, like medical datasets!)
+- machine learning datasets (especially not sensitive ones, like medical datasets!)

 Assessment

 MSc projects are evaluated by two CS academics.
 Normal coursework descriptors apply.
-Assessment will be based on the report, any demonstration, and the quality and difficulty of any submitted artefacts.
+Assessment will be based on the report, any demonstration, and the quality and difficulty of any submitted artifacts.
 The markers will agree a joint mark and feedback which will be released to the students once all marks are finalised.